renovatebot/renovate/docs/usage/configuration-options.md

 i.e. Renovate will run on the repository around the clock.

 The easiest way to define a schedule is to use a preset if one of them fits your requirements.
-See [Schedule presets](https://docs.renovatebot.com/presets-schedule/) for details and feel free to request a new one in the source repository if you think others would benefit from it too.
+See [Schedule presets](https://docs.renovatebot.com/presets-schedule/) for details and feel free to request a new one in the source repository if you think it would help others.

 Otherwise, here are some text schedules that are known to work: